 - All first year students, both international and domestic, will live in residence halls on-campus with their assigned roommates.
-At Occidental as a first year, you will share a room with one or two other students in one of five first-year residence halls on campus. - You will be notified of your housing assignment over the break by Oxy e-mail. - Each residence hall on campus has its own theme for the year.
+At Occidental, you will share a room with one or two other students in one of thirteen residence halls on campus. - You will be notified of your housing assignment over the break by Oxy e-mail. - Each residence hall on campus has its own theme for the year.
 Around each theme, there will be interesting planned events for the hall residents and the Oxy community.

-AMENITIES IN HOUSING
+COMMODITIES IN HOUSING